 Medical studies have proven that Quorn's fungal ingredient is an allergen, but the U.S. Food and Drug Administration and the United Kingdom's Food Standards Agency still allow its sale.
-The Center for Science in the Public Interest, a non-profit food-safety organization based in Washington, D.C., has heard from more than 1,500 consumers in Europe and the United States who have suffered reactions to Quorn.
+The Center for Science in the Public Interest, a non-profit food-safety organization based in Washington, D.C., has heard from more than 2,000 consumers in Europe, the United States, and Australia/New Zealand who suffered reactions to Quorn.

 Consumer Group Warns Australian Food Safety Officials About Quorn Fungus Foods

 Victims Urge "Whole Foods" Supermarkets Not To Sell Quorn